Victorian Railways R class

-The R class was an express passenger steam locomotive that ran on Australia's Victorian Railways (VR) from 1951 to 1974.
-A long overdue replacement for the 1907-era A2 class 4-6-0, their development and construction was repeatedly delayed due to financial constraints caused by the Great Depression and later the manpower and materials shortages of World War II and the immediate postwar period.
+The R class is an express passenger steam locomotive that ran on Australia's Victorian Railways (VR) from 1951 to 1974.
+A much-needed replacement for the 1907-era A2 class 4-6-0, their development and construction was repeatedly delayed due to financial constraints caused by the Great Depression and later the manpower and materials shortages of World War II and the immediate postwar period.

 Orders eventually totalling 70 locomotives were placed with the North British Locomotive Company of Glasgow.
 Once initial teething problems were overcome, R class locomotives proved to be a success and their power and speed enabled faster timetabled services.
 However, they were almost immediately superseded by mainline diesel-electric and electric locomotives on the Victorian Railways from 1952 onwards.
-With successive orders of diesel-electric locomotives through the 1950s and 1960s gradually displacing them, all but seven of the class were withdrawn and cut up for scrap.
+With successive orders of diesel-electric locomotives through the 1950s and 1960s gradually displacing them, all but seven of the class were withdrawn and scrapped.